-Known as al-Andalus, when it was under Muslim rule, Andalucía extends across the south of Spain and is home to some of the country's most beautiful cities-- Córdoba, with its unique Cathedral Mosque; Granada, the last Muslim stronghold, with its fabled Alhambra palace; Neo-Classical Cádiz, known as the city of light.
-In addition to the historic cities, countless white washed villages dot a landscape that ranges from endless rows of olive trees, to one of Spain's most important national parks, Doñana (ranked among Europe's greatest wetlands), and a long stretch of sandy beaches known as the Costa del Sol.
+Known as al-Andalus, when it was under Muslim rule, Andalucía extends across the south of Spain and is home to some of the country's most beautiful cities.
+In this academic excursion we will visit Córdoba, and its unique Cathedral Mosque and Granada, the last Muslim stronghold, where we will visit the Alhambra palace.

 Both the orientation and all program excursions will include visits to sites, cathedrals, museums, and other historical places.
+But they also include tours about local economies, and various cultural activities typical of each region.
 It is essential that all HCAYS participants understand that these activities constitute a mandatory aspect of the academic component of the program.
 The HCAYS excursions are more elaborate and carefully planned than those of other programs.
 Because of this and because of the services of our superb guides, almost all past students have found these trips to be immensely enjoyable and informative.